zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Multiple_dispatch.md

 # Multiple dispatch

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:37:35.547319+00:00
+- **Last Updated:** 2024-12-15 14:36:31 UTC
 - **Original Article:** [Multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch)
 - **Language:** en
 - **Page ID:** 191413

 ## Summary
 Multiple dispatch or multimethods is a feature of some programming languages in which a function or method can be dynamically dispatched based on the run-time (dynamic) type or, in the more general case, some other attribute of more than one of its arguments.
 This is a generalization of single-dispatch polymorphism where a function or method call is dynamically dispatched based on the derived type of the object on which the method has been called.
-Multiple dispatch routes the dynamic dispatch to
+Multiple dispatch routes the dynamic dispatch to the implementing function or method using the combined characteristics of one or more arguments.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles containing potentially dated statements
 - Category:All articles with unsourced statements